Skip to content

 Note

-If the RUM Headless service has been enabled, the prerequisites are automatically configured, and you can directly integrate the app.
+If the RUM Headless service has been enabled, the prerequisites have been automatically configured, and you can directly integrate the application.

 Note

-The current React Native version supports only Android and iOS platforms.
+The current React Native version only supports Android and iOS platforms temporarily.

 1. Go to User Analysis > Create > React Native;